effbiae/k/README.md

 ```
 then edit the first line of the `makefile` to set your path to BareMetal-OS.

-`make bochs` will build k as an app and make an image with `baremetal.sh k.app`
+run `make bochs`.
+This will build k as an app and make an image with `baremetal.sh k.app`.
-and start bochs. you need bochs configured with avx512 support (see below).
+then it will start bochs. you need bochs configured with avx512 support (see below).

 when bochs starts, choose menu item 6 to start the simulation.

-at the bochs prompt, set a breakpoint at the start of
-`k.app` with `b 0x400000`
+at the bochs prompt, set a breakpoint at the start of `k.app` with `b 0x400000`

 continue execution with `c`.  note execution breaks at the start of `k.app`